 INTERIOR/BIA

-ADDED ON JANUARY 7, 2026: The BIA has issued a funding opportunity to implement traffic safety programs and projects that are designated to reduce the number of traffic crashes, deaths, and injuries within these populations.
-The award ceiling is $1,000,000.
-Proposals are due on May 1, 2026.
+ADDED ON JUNE 12, 2026: Fish and Wildlife has issued a funding opportunity to develop and implement programs that benefit fish and wildlife and their habitats on tribal lands.
+Proposals are due on August 14, 2026. $6.2 million is being made available with maximum awards of $200,000.
 To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

-ADDED ON JANUARY 7, 2026: The BIA has issued a funding opportunity for traffic safety programs and projects aimed at reducing traffic crashes, fatalities, and injuries within tribal communities.
-Maximum awards of $90,000.
-Proposals are due on May 1, 2026.
+ADDED ON JUNE 9, 2026: The BIA has issued a funding opportunity to serve Native entrepreneurs with start-up, early-stage, and established businesses who will provide products or services to Tribal reservation communities.
+The BIA is making $3,000,000 under this funding opportunity with maximum awards of $400,000.
+Proposals are due on July 24, 2026.
 To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 HEALTH RESOURCES & SERVICES ADMINISTRATION

-ADDED ON DECEMBER 16, 2025: HRSA has issued a funding forecast to build the partnerships and foundational capacity needed to develop, implement and sustain a comprehensive system of substance use disorder (SUD) and related services. $4,000,000 will be made available under this funding opportunity with maximum and minimum awards of $100,000.
+ADDED ON JUNE 5, 2026: HRSA has issued a funding opportunity to build the partnerships and foundational capacity needed to develop, implement and sustain a comprehensive system of substance use disorder (SUD) and related services. $4,000,000 is being made available under this funding opportunity with an average award of $100,000.
+Proposals are due on July 8, 2026.
 To download the official synopsis, click here.
+To download the entire funding opportunity, click here.

 HOUSING AND URBAN DEVELOPMENT

-ADDED ON NOVEMBER 17, 2025: HUD has issued a funding opportunity to support the development and implementation of a coordinated community approach to preventing and ending youth homelessness and sharing that experience with and mobilizing communities around the country toward the same end.
-More than $3.9 billion is being made available under this funding opportunity with maximum awards of $25,000,000.
-Proposals are due on: January 14, 2026.
+ADDED ON JUNE 11, 2026: HUD has issued a funding opportunity to address youth homelessness. $193,000,000 is being made available under this funding with maximum awards of $15,000,000.
+Proposals are due on August 10, 2026.
 To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 ECONOMIC DEVELOPMENT ADMINISTRATION